lewagon/dotfiles/04-Front-End/07-AJAX/Optional-01-Recipe-Book/README.md

 Once clicked, we need to retrieve all the elements of a recipe (its `idMeal`, `strMeal`, `strMealThumb`) before we store it in the `favourites` variable.

 We will need to pass the recipe as a parameter of this function, so we can access the data we need to display it.
-From the `event` you can reconstruct the recipe object:
+From the `event` you can reconstruct the recipe object so we can save all its details:

 ```js
 const newRecipeToAdd = { idMeal: ..., strMeal: ..., strMealThumb: ... };